noomdalv/react_pics/README.md

 ## Image Finder App

-This project consists in a basic image search application, the user enters a search term and a list of images related to the search term are displayed.
+This project consists in a basic image search application, the user enters a search term and makes a request to the unsplash.com api service and a list of images related to the search term are displayed.

 ## Built With